alssndro/sandros-sketch-plugins/README.md

 **This does not align the the text to the Baseline Grid (the gif is a bit deceptive).
 This is because there is no way to calculate the x-height of the text.
-After running the plugin you will have to move the text layer to fit on the baseline manually**
+After running the plugin you will have to move the text layer to fit on the baseline manually.**

 ![Set Text to Baseline Grid](plugin previews/set text to baseline grid.gif)